-- planning for elementary school students.
+222 Elementary School Health Education Program and Activities (2).
+F and S. The course provides a working knowledge of the fundamentals of health education planning for elementary school students.
 Particular attention is given to curriculum sequence, resource materials, and learning activities.
 The course is required of all elementary education students.
-It can substitute for one-quarter credit physical education core.
-Ms. D. Bakker, Ms. N. Meyer. - 230-239 The Coaching of Sports.
-Half courses.
+It can substitute for a health fitness (100-129) physical education core requirement.
+Ms. D. Bakker, Ms. N. Meyer.

+230-239 The Coaching of Sports (2).
 Students with a minor concentration in physical education must take two of these courses.
 Other college students with an interest in coaching are encouraged to elect courses in this series.
-Prerequisite: a record of participation in skill performance or completion of the same activity in 380. - 230 Field Hockey, F. Ms. D. Zuidema, Not offered 1995-96. - 231 Basketball, S. Mr. E. Douma. - 232 Baseball / Softball.
-S. Ms. D. Bakker, Mr. I. Pettinga. - 233 Track and Field.
+Prerequisite: a record of participation in skill performance or completion of the same activity in 380.

+- 230 Field Hockey, F. Not offered 1996-97.

+- 231 Basketball.
+F. Mr. E. Douma.

+- 232 Baseball / Softball.
+S. Ms. D. Bakker, Mr. J. Pettinga.
+Not offered 1996-97.

+- 233 Track and Field.
 S. Mr. R. Honderd.

-Not offered 1995-96. - 234 Soccer.
+- 234 Soccer.
 F. Mr. M. Zuidema.
+Not offered 1996-97.

-Not offered 1995-96. - 235 Volleyball, S. Ms. M. Schutten. - 236 Football.
+- 235 Volleyball.
+S. Ms. M. Schutten.
+Not offered 1996-97

+- 236 Football.
 F. Mr. J. Pettinga.

-Not offered 1995-96. - 238 Wrestling.
+- 238 Wrestling.
 F. Mr. J. Pettinga.
+Not offered 1996-97.

-Not offered 1995-96. - 239 Racquet Sports.
-F. Mr. D. Vroon. - 255 Sports Medicine: Basic Athletic Training.
+- 239 Racquet Sports.
+F. Mr. D. Vroon.

+- 255 Sports Medicine: Basic Athletic Train-

+ing (3).
 S, alternate years.
-This course was formerly called Physiology of Conditioning and Injuries (PE 312).
 The course covers physiological principles as they apply to physical conditioning and rehabilitation from injuries.
 Specific types of conditioning programs and general first aid techniques are studied.
 Laboratory topics include injury evaluation and taping techniques.
 This course is required for those taking the Exercise Science Major with Athletic Training Emphasis.
 Prerequisites: Biology 115, or equivalent, and PE 212.
 Mr. J. Timmer.
-Not offered 1995-96. - 265 Dimensions of Human Health. \S. This course is designed to serve as a survey introduction to human health.
-The study covers personal health topics including nutrition, weight control, stress, and health fitness.
-Special emphasis is given to the areas of drug use and abuse and communicable diseases.
-The course studies life cycles and community health issues, the identification of health problems, and the programming for prevention.
-Exercise Science Majors with the Athletic Training Emphasis must take this course while other physical education majors are urged to elect this course.
-Prerequisite: Biology 115 or equivalent.
-Ms. M. Schutten.

-301 Measurement and Evaluation in Physical Education and Recreation.\ S, half course.
-A study of the evaluation techniques and principles in physical education.
+301 Measurement and Evaluation in Physical Education and Recreation (2).
+S. A study of the evaluation techniques and principles in physical education.
 The emphasis is on evaluation of physical fitness, body mechanics, growth, motor ability, sport skills, knowledge of health practices and sports activities, and program evaluation.
 Consideration is given to the organization of evaluation programs and the use of such programs.
 The course covers basic descriptive statistics and statistical research understanding.
-Mr. M. Zuidema.
+Ms. M. Schutten.

-302 Organization of the Curriculum and Programs of Physical Education.\ S. A study of the structure and curricula of modern physical education programs of elementary and secondary schools and the closely-related areas of administration of athletics, intramurals, recreation, and health programs.
+302 Organization of the Curriculum and Programs of Physical Education (3).
+S (In 1996-97, this course will be offered in the fall).
+A study of the structure and curricula of modern physical education programs of elementary and secondary schools and the closely-related areas of administration of athletics, intramurals, recreation, and health programs.
 Adaptive physical education programs and mainstreaming are also covered.
 Opportunity is given to construct total programs of physical education for selected schools.
 Mr. M. Zuidema.

-305 Instructional Methods for Elementary Physical Education.
+305 Instructional Methods for Elementary Physical Education (3).
 F. A study of basic knowledges, skills, and strategies involved in the various educational activities appropriate for elementary school physical education programs.
 This course focuses on methods and resources for the elementary school curricula.
 Course includes lectures, discussions, demonstrations, laboratory teachings, student presentations, and resource material compilations.
 Prerequisites: 220 and 302.
-Ms. E. Van't Hof, Mr. M. Zuidema.
+Ms. E. Van't Hof, Mr. J. Pettinga.

-306 Instructional Methods for Secondary Physical Education.
+306 Instructional Methods for Secondary Physical Education (3).
 S. This course focuses on methods and resource materials appropriate for secondary school physical education programs.
 Coverage includes team sports, individual and dual sports, fitness building activities, advanced gymnastic and creative movement activities, recreational sports activities, and adaptive activities.
 The course includes lectures, discussions, demonstrations, laboratory teachings, student presentations, and compilation of resource materials.
 Prerequisite: 220 and 302.
-Ms. D. Bahker, Ms. D. Zuidema.
+Ms. D. Bakker.